 Practicality, comfort and boot space

-Still, there’s plenty of useful storage space in the cabin, including decent-sized door bins, a large glovebox and a deep centre console cubby.
+For a supermini, there’s plenty of useful storage space in the cabin, including decent-sized door bins, a large glovebox and a deep centre console cubby.
 There’s also plenty of seat and steering wheel adjustment, so it’s easy to find a comfortable driving position.
 The stereo is fiddly to use, but you do get a decent glovebox and useful door bins.
 The old car's sat-nav that clipped into a slot on the dash top has been replaced by a fully integrated touchscreen system that's intuitive to use.

 Reliability and Safety

 SEAT dealers performed poorly in the 2014 Driver Power survey, finishing rock-bottom of our dealer survey, and the year before in 2013 the previous generation Ibiza finished 144th out of the 150 cars in our survey sample.
-The manufacturer is trying to address this by upgrading its network, but we will have to wait and see if the changes make a difference.
+The manufacturer is trying to address this by upgrading its network, and we’ve seen an improvement in 2016 as SEAT was rated 18th overall out of 32 manufacturers.

 We will have to wait and see if the changes make a difference to the Ibiza model though, as in 2015 and 2016 there weren’t enough Ibiza owners taking part in the survey for the car to be included.